brimdata/zed/docs/zed/README.md

 `-use` does not have to be specified on each command-line.
-For interactive workflows, the `use` command is convenient but for automated workflows in scripts, it is good practice to explicitly specify the branch in each command invocation with `-use` option.
+For interactive workflows, the `use` command is convenient but for automated workflows in scripts, it is good practice to explicitly specify the branch in each command invocation with the `-use` option.

 ### 1.4.2 Commitish